gepcel/ihelper/README.md

 ### 3. Pressing a shortcut key.

 This plugin registers a function into `Keyboard shortcuts` in preference of spyder, called `request help from console`, without a shortcut.
 You need to assign one manually, `Alt + I` for example.
-The with cursor at the method in the editor, pressing `Alt + I`, you'll get the doc.
+Then with cursor at the method in the editor, pressing `Alt + I`, you'll get the doc.

 ![image](https://github.com/user-attachments/assets/02639247-fc1a-4b72-9698-a0c6e75c351e)

 ## How to install?

-Download the code, navigate to the directory, then `pip install .`
+Download the code, navigate to the directory, then `pip install -e .`